gbatmobile/sleuthkit4.9.0-wfs/README.md

 We have also implemented in Python a tool capable of extract videos.
 In some days, I will public that program.
 It is more convenient if you want just export videos using a GUI.

 Galileu Batista
-Unaldo Brito (this guy have made a great work in decoding WFS).
+and Unaldo Brito (this guy have made a great work in decoding WFS).

 gbatmobile at -gmail *com